Herbalist’s Guide to Skin Health: Anatomy, Pathology, Beauty, Assessment & Remedies

 Phyllis D. Light, MA

-As 4th generation herbalist, Phyllis started with lessons from her grandmother who taught from her Creek/Cherokee heritage.
+As a 4th generation herbalist, Phyllis started with lessons from her grandmother who taught from her Creek/Cherokee heritage.
 Phyllis has studied and worked with herbs, foods, and other healing techniques for 30+ years.
 She is the author of Southern Folk Medicine and co-author of Traditional Western Herbalism Pulse Evaluation.

 Certificate Included